-Each week, we’ll go through media reports, interviews, PR and all our own stuff to find the best quotes from the Sprint Cup race, capturing the story of how the weekend unfolded.
-It’s the most original commentary you’ll ever find: the truth, coming straight out of the mouths of the drivers, crew members and the car owners themselves.
-This week, here’s a sneak peek at what a select few were thinking following the Pocono 500 at Pocono Raceway:
+Each week, we’ll go through media reports, interviews, PR and all of our own stuff to find the best quotes from the Sprint Cup race, capturing the story of how the weekend unfolded.
+It’s the most original commentary you’ll ever find: the truth, coming straight out of the mouths of the drivers, crew members and car owners themselves.
+This week, here’s a peek at what the drivers were thinking following the Pocono 500 at Pocono Raceway:

 About the author